Lower Bowns Reservoir

 - Rating: Slow

-- Conditions: There isn't much fishing pressure in the winter because it's difficult to access the reservoir.
+- Conditions: There isn't much fishing pressure because access has been poor.
 Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: South-central Utah, N of Boulder, S of Torrey